privacy notice

 Balance and Build Support Ltd is the Data Controller of your personal data.
 This means we are responsible for deciding how your data is processed and for what purposes.

-Our appointed Data Protection Officer (DPO) is responsible for overseeing questions regarding this privacy notice.
-If you have any questions, you can contact the DPO at the details above.
+Our appointed Data Protection Officer (DPO) is Sharon Aldous, who is responsible for overseeing questions regarding this privacy notice.
+If you have any questions, you can contact the DPO using the details above.

 2. The Data We Collect About You